RAJEEPRINCY/RAJESH/README.md

 ### <u>Abstraction</u>
 - Abstract class in Dart is defined as those classes which contain one or more than one abstract method.
-- Its main goal is to handle complexity by hidding unnecssary details from the user.
+- Its main goal is to handle complexity by hiding unnecessary  details from the user.
 - In Dart, you can use the ***abstract*** keyword only on classes because abstract methods simply don’t have a body

 ```dart